Friedrich-Mueller/Workexamples/SWP Privacy Preserving Machine Learning/README.md

 This is a piece of a readme which was part of my contributions during the Software Project "Privacy-Preserving Machine Learning", which was carried out by two teams of 6 members each in the shape of a biweekly SCRUM schedule.
-The whole project can be found [here](https://github.com/privML/privacy-evaluator).